denliehoo/multi-swap/README.md

   - validation to ensure swapping amount is < balance
 - 17/01/23: connect smart contract to frontend (start with ftm) (refer to: https://github.com/denliehoo/defi-staking-app/blob/main/src/components/App.js on how to connect)
 - 17/01/23: change the function in PreviewSwapModal.js; need to display getAmountOut and connect the swap function properly, and to display how many ERC20/ETH can be received from the swap in the Modal
+- 17/01/23 - 2: add decimal places in the defaultAsset and custom token, also add it into the swapFrom/swapTo.
+Then, format the amount out in PreviewSwapModal.js properly
+- 17/01/23 - 2: Fix issue which caused the custom token to not appear when toggling for the first time (before fix had to close modal and open again for it to appear)